The Vision of Amon G. Carter Sr.

 A Growing Museum

 Within its first 10 years the Carter had already acquired work by John James Audubon, Stuart Davis, Dorothea Lange, and more; organized major exhibitions including a retrospective of Georgia O’Keeffe; lent paintings to hang in the White House; and built its first expansion, which opened in 1964.
 In 1977 another addition was completed, but the Carter continued to grow and needed more space.
 In 1998 Philip Johnson, then in his 90s, spearheaded the design of an expansion that opened in 2001, adding almost 50,000 square feet to the building.

 Over the next decade, the Carter continued to develop its resources for the study of American art.
 It opened its Library to the general public and became an Associate of the Archives of American Art, the first satellite archive between the coasts.
 It also launched online study projects that complemented its deep archival and monographic holdings, especially of photography.

 In 2010, the museum changed its name to the Amon Carter Museum of American Art to clearly convey what it had been doing for almost 50 years: collecting and exhibiting the best of American creativity.
 Just three years later Mrs. Stevenson died; she had been the institution’s tireless advocate, supporting the museum’s acquisition and education programs and serving on its board for over 50 years.

 Looking to the Future

 In fall of 2019, the Carter reintroduced itself with a new look, a new website, and a renovated building with a reinstalled collection.
 The updated logo is based on the five large windows in Johnson’s facade, and the brand reflects our origins, using colors and patterns influenced by mid-century design.

-In 2021, the Carter celebrates its 60th anniversary, and we continue to honor the museum’s rich legacy and look forward to its bright future.
+In 2021, the Carter celebrated its 60th anniversary, and we continued to honor the Museum’s rich legacy and look forward to its bright future.
 Over the years some things have changed, like our name, our building, and our logo.
 But some things will never change, including our dedication to our community, our commitment to research and education, and our celebration of the very best of American art.